j2sol/zuul/doc/source/triggers.rst

   expression and multiple refs may be listed.
 Github always sends full ref name, eg. ``refs/tags/bar`` and this string is matched against the regexp.

+Github drive triggers support change pre-conditions to trigger.
+The change in question will need to meet any defined condition to trigger the pipeline.
+These are like pipeline requirements, but specific to the github driver based trigger.

+  *require-approval*
+  This may be used for any event.
+It requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
+It follows the same syntax as the :ref:`"approval" pipeline requirement
+  <pipeline-require-approval>`.
+For each specified criteria there must
+  exist a matching approval.

+  *reject-approval*
+  This takes a list of approvals in the same format as *require-approval* but will fail to enter the pipeline if there is a matching approval.

 GitHub Configuration
 ~~~~~~~~~~~~~~~~~~~~